argentsea/docfx/tutorials/configuration.md

 ### (Non-Sharded) Database Connections

 The database configuration architecture allow any number of database connections.
 Each connection is identified by a key, which you also use to request the connection in your code.
-The key in your configuration must *exactly* match the keys used in your code (i.e casing, accents, and kana must match).
+The key in your configuration must *exactly* match the keys used in your code (i.e casing, accents, and kana must match — and spelling too).

 Database connections have a three-level hierarchy: global properties, database properties, and properties for distinct read and write endpoints.
 This illustration shows how various “parent” configuration properties are applied to the child values.
 Ultimately, these values are combined to build a Read or Write connection.

 ![Non-Sharded Configuration](../images/databases-config.svg)

+The upshot is that if you have a simple database connection that handles both reads and writes, you can define this once at the database level; both Read and Write connections will “inherit” this value.

 ## [SQL Server](#tab/tabid-sql)